lljeannot/seabirds_cryptofauna/README.md

-# **Differential cryptofaunal responses to seabird nutrient inputs illuminate coral reef productivity pathways code and data**
+# **Contrasting cryptofaunal responses to seabird nutrient inputs illuminate coral reef productivity pathways code and data**

 **This repository contains code and data presented in the article**: